shiromi-basil/home-gourmet/README.md

-# Home Gournet
+# Home Gourmet
-A web appplication for delivering home-cooked meals.
+A web application for delivering home-cooked meals.

 ## Table of Contents
 - [Tested Browsers](#tested-browsers)